StrongTheDev/avr-utils/README.md

 - Better error message diagnostics (Big Improvement!)
 - Simplified Commenting of code.
 - Added Upload functionality.
 You can now upload the built hex or elf files straight to your microcontroller unit.
+- Automatic avrdude download when missing, with redirect handling for reliable installation.
 ```

 ## Features